 For a thorough clean, particularly of lids and straw components, use a small bottle brush or pipe cleaner to reach narrow channels.
 KeepCup recommends inspecting lids periodically for wear, and replacing components where needed — a worn seal is both a hygiene and leak risk.

-For more detail, see our product care guide on the KeepCup website.
+For more detail, see our step-by-step bottle cleaning guide on the KeepCup website.

 The Right Bottle Is the One You'll Actually Use

-Choosing the best water bottle comes down to one honest question: what will you actually reach for every day?
-The most sustainable bottle is the one that replaces the habit of buying single-use plastic — not the one that sits beautifully on a shelf.
+The best bottle is the one you reach for every day.
+The one that replaces the habit of buying single-use plastic — not the one that sits on a shelf looking good.

-At KeepCup, we've spent over fifteen years designing reusable drinkware that people actually carry.
-From the world's first barista-standard reusable cup to our Thermal and Helix ranges, everything we make is designed with the same philosophy: less complexity, longer life, real-world use.
+At KeepCup, we've spent over fifteen years designing reusable drinkware people actually carry.
+From the world's first barista-standard reusable cup to our Thermal and Helix ranges, everything we make follows the same philosophy: less complexity, longer life, real-world use.

-Reusers divert millions of single-use cups and bottles daily, saving an estimated 8 billion single-use items from landfill each year.
+Reusers divert millions of single-use items daily.
 Every bottle in our range is part of that effort — and so is every person who carries one.

 Ready to find your match?